5.1 Visiting Another School

-(6) Students visiting away must arrange to have grades sent to the Law School Registrar at the end of each semester/quarter they are away.
+(6) Students visiting away must arrange to have grades sent to the Law School Office of the Registrar at the end of each semester/quarter they are away.
 If they wish to graduate in a particular quarter, they must meet the grading deadline for that quarter and the University’s deadline for filing a graduation application (before the quarter in which they expect to graduate).
 It is ultimately the student’s responsibility to ensure satisfaction of all of the Law School’s graduation requirements.
 If, at the end of the visit, the student remains short on credits or grades have not been received for work completed away, the student will not be able to graduate with his or her class.
-Students visiting away must contact the Law School Registrar before registration for the final semester away to complete an initial degree audit verifying sufficient credits to graduate.
+Students visiting away must contact the Law School Office of the Registrar before registration for the final semester away to complete an initial degree audit verifying sufficient credits to graduate.